 The NFL's New York Giants and Detroit Lions brought professional football to the Bowl for the first time in the summer of 1960.
 The Giants, who played the New York Jets in a number of memorable exhibition contests during the 70's, used the Bowl as their home field in 1973 and 1974 while Yankee Stadium was renovated.

 The design for the Yale Bowl was proposed by Charles A. Ferry, Class of 1871, as a replacement for Yale Field, the 33,000-seat home of the football team from 1884 to 1914.
 The cost of the final product was $750,000.

 Two additions to the legendary Bowl were dedicated during the 2009 season.
 The Kenney Center, named after four members of the Kenney family - former Yale football players Jerry P. ’63, Brian R. '60, Robert D. '67, Richard L. '71 and Jeffrey S. '93 - is a three-story building attached to the Bowl that houses team rooms and a reception area that opens up to the inside of the venue.
-Jensen Plaza, named after Irving '54, Colin '57, Erik '63 and Mark Jensen '67, includes the names of every Yale foot ball letter winner since 1872 and serves as the grand entrance.
+Jensen Plaza, named after Irving '54, Colin '57, Erik '63 and Mark Jensen '67, includes the names of every Yale football player since 1872 and serves as the grand entrance.

 The Sporting News selected the Bowl as one of the 40 best college football stadiums in its book, “Saturday Shrines.”
 ESPN.com’s list of America’s 100 most important sports venues also included the home of Yale Football.